hekeki/android-legacy-skeleton/README.md

-Android app skeleton for a quick start with legacy Views
+Android app skeleton for a quick start with the traditional view approach

 Features (10% finished)
 * Follows the legacy imperative approach